frequently asked questions

 Yes!
 The program is designed for those who want to rediscover their Hungarian self while building connections to family, traditions and community, both local and global.
 In the video essay portions of your application you will be asked to tell us about what you know about your family's background, as well as of your Hungarian experiences so far, if any.
 This is enough to demonstrate your ancestry.

 and what does it cover?

 You will need to cover travel to/from New York City and spending money.
 You will have to arrange your own travel insurance and passport.
-When you are selected you will be asked to provide us with a valid credit card as a security deposit.

 Do you need help covering the cost?
 Family and friends can give the trip as your birthday, graduation or holiday present.
 There are also creative ways for you to raise funds for your trip.

 It depends.
 The program is designed for young Americans and Canadians of Hungarian background who have never been to Hungary so that they can rediscover their roots.
 If you were born in Hungary but left before age 12, you are eligible for ReConnect.
 If you are not eligible, there are other ways to get involved and support the program: mentoring, joining us on Facebook and FUNdraising are but a few opportunities.